Jesse Lingard has had quite an eventful career.

 Their second game of the tournament came against new opposition in the form of South American side Panama, who were appearing at the World Cup for the very first time.
 Following their emphatic finish in the previous game, England were gunning for more glory.

-One of the goals of the tournament and one of the best moments of England's World Cup campaign.
+It was one of the goals of the tournament and one of the best moments of England's World Cup campaign.

 Ole's dream boy